isabella232/dynamic-media-classic.en-1/help/quick-start-mixed-media-sets.md

 ## 6. Publishing a Mixed Media Set

-Publishing a Mixed Media Set places it on Dynamic Media Classic servers and activates the URL string.
+Publishing a Mixed Media Set places it on Adobe Dynamic Media Classic servers and activates the URL string.

 Mixed Media Sets require that you publish to **Video Server** and also to **Image Server**.
 You use **Video Server** to publish the actual videos that you marked for publishing.
 And, you use **Image Server** to publish related assets, such as the video thumbnails, and set information for any Adaptive Video Set.